How To Create A Solid B2B LinkedIn Marketing Strategy

 One of the simplest and most straightforward ways in which businesses use LinkedIn for marketing is by using it as a platform for distributing quality content about their brand.

-On LinkedIn, you can share photos, videos, and blog posts for a range of different content types that connect with followers in different ways.
+On LinkedIn, you can share photos, videos, and blog posts for a range of different content types that connect with followers in different ways and invite discussion.
 Experts suggest mixing things up on a regular rotation to find what works best for your brand.

 The people and businesses that follow you online want to know what’s happening in your world.
 Share relevant and interesting updates to keep them informed and engaged.
 Update your followers on how you are progressing and succeeding in reaching brand goals.